hollodotme/MilestonES/doc/MilestonES/EventPayloadAndMetaData.md

 # Event payload and meta data

-Every event object __must have__ a set of data that will be applied to the event sources object.
-This is the payload of an event.
+Every event_envelope object __must have__ a set of data that will be applied to the event_envelope sources object.
+This is the payload of an event_envelope.

-Every event object __could have__ a set of data that will describe the source of the event, its reason, the user who triggered the event and so on.
+Every event_envelope object __could have__ a set of data that will describe the source of the event_envelope, its reason, the user who triggered the event_envelope and so on.
-This is the meta data of an event.
+This is the meta data of an event_envelope.

 ## Conventions

-* Both, payload and meta data sets __must__ be of serializable structure to be stored as a single string to the event store.
+* Both, payload and meta data sets __must__ be of serializable structure to be stored as a single string to the event_envelope store.

 * The structure should be as plain as possible to minify the complexity of serialization which is done by the implementations of `Interfaces\SerializesData`.